BGE Research

 A range of key case studies and transnational initiatives for collaboration and knowledge-sharing form the foundations of our drive to promote the applications of genomic science

-“Our application activities will showcase that reference genomes are key components of biodiversity research, conservation efforts and bioeconomy, using case studies connected by activities that maximise the applicability of reference genomes and the link with relevant stakeholders and public engagement.”
+“Our application activities showcase that reference genomes are key components of biodiversity research, conservation efforts and bioeconomy, using case studies connected by activities that maximise the applicability of reference genomes and the link with relevant stakeholders.”

 José Melo-Ferreira, CIBIO